APratham/electron-oauth-app/README.md

 ## Overview

 Electron OAuth App is a cross-platform desktop application that demonstrates how to implement OAuth authentication using Google Sign-In.
-The app is built with Electron, Ionic, and Angular, providing a seamless login/logout flow with OAuth 2.0.
+The app is built with Electron providing a seamless login/logout flow with OAuth 2.0.
 This is built as part of the project "AIOps and Predictive Analytics for Container Logs Monitoring".
 Project files can be found [here](https://github.com/APratham/AIOps-containers) once they're made open source.
 Check the [project website](https://apratham.github.io/AIOps-containers) for more information.

 ## Status
 This application and the project it's a part of are currently in active development stage.
 Basic OAuth login and logout functionalities are implemented in the application, and more improvements and additional features are planned.